webbgeorge/lambdah/README.md

 ### Middleware

-lambdah provides a middleware system to allow extending the functionality of its handlers.
+**lambdah** provides a middleware system to allow extending the functionality of its handlers.
 Using middleware on any handler is completely optional.

 Each handler includes some default middleware that you can choose to use or not.
-This includes a CorrelationID middleware and a Logger middleware for all handlers.
-Some handlers have additional default middleware, such as the api_gateway_proxy ErrorHandler middleware.
+This includes a `CorrelationIDMiddleware` and a `LoggerMiddleware` for all handlers.
+Some handlers have additional default middleware, such as the `api_gateway_proxy.ErrorHandlerMiddleware` middleware.

 In addition to default middleware, custom middleware can be created using a simple API, described below.

 #### Using middleware

 Here is the same simple API Gateway Proxy handler from above, with the addition of two middleware.

 ```go